Hotmoka/hotmoka/README.md

 for all nodes in the network, and parameters that are specific to the given node of the network that is being started and can be different from node to node (`TendermintBlockchainConfig` and similar).
-Some implementations have to ability to _restart_.
+Some implementations have to ability to _resume_.
-This means that they recover the state at the end of a previous execution, reconstruct the consensus parameters from that state and restart the execution from there, downloading and verifying blocks already processed by the network.
-In order to restart a node from an already existing state, the static `restart` method of its implementing interface must be used.
+This means that they recover the state at the end of a previous execution, reconstruct the consensus parameters from that state and resume the execution from there, downloading and verifying blocks already processed by the network.
+In order to resume a node from an already existing state, the static `resume` method of its implementing interface must be used.

 #### Decorators